 It was in these challenging times that all of the great fortunes were made.
 As you’ve heard me quote in the past, research has indicated that only 10% of millionaires in this country inherited their wealth with the other 90% having earned it.
 These people didn’t sit and home and bemoan their misfortune because of a recession or depression hit.

 Recessions Can Present Opportunity to Buy Assets Cheap

-Opportunities are around all the time, if you are looking for them and welcome them when they present themselves.
-In fact, a recession can be the best possible time to begin investing because asset prices often fall hard, meaning you can pick up stocks, bonds, mutual funds, real estate, private businesses, and more for far less than you could just a few years prior.
+Opportunities are around all the time if you are looking for them and welcome them when they present themselves.
+A recession can be the best possible time to begin investing because asset prices often fall hard, meaning you can pick up stocks, bonds, mutual funds, real estate, private businesses, and more for far less than you could just a few years prior.
 As other investors are forced to dump their assets, you can step in and pick them up for a fraction of their value!

-This takes tremendous courage.
+It takes tremendous courage.
 The odds are good that you will not buy at the absolute bottom, meaning you’ll have to watch your portfolio fall further after you’ve made your investment.
-That is why experts recommend you only wade into the market through a dollar cost averaging plan instead of pouring all of your capital in at once.
+That is why experts recommend you only wade into the market through a dollar-cost averaging plan instead of pouring all of your capital in at once.

 If you’ve followed the steps we laid out in The Complete Portfolio, an outline of what a new investor should strive for when setting up their financial plan, these drops shouldn’t concern you because you won’t be forced to sell early.

 If you are a small business owner, investing in a recession can make sense if you are disciplined enough to protect your cash and not stretch further than you can responsibly expand.
 That’s because you are free to take business from your competitors as they pull back their advertising spending or lay off staff.
 Many of the greatest retail fortunes in the United States, for instance, were made by entrepreneurs who expanded their storefronts during recessions despite not selling anything at the time.

 It Doesn’t Matter If You Have a Plan